MCFpy/mcf/docs/source/getting_started.rst

     df = simulate_data(1000)

-To estimate both the Modified Causal Forest and the Optimal Policy Tree, we will consider a simple sample splitting approach where we divide the simulated data into three equally sized parts:
+To estimate both a Modified Causal Forest and an Optimal Policy Tree, we will use a simple sample splitting approach, dividing the simulated data into three equally sized parts:

 1. *train_mcf_df*: Used to train the Modified Causal Forest.
 2. *pred_mcf_train_pt_df*: Used to the predict the heterogeneous treatment effects and to train the Optimal Policy Tree.